-The life expectancy at birth (e_0) as well as the adult mortality index, ${45}q{15}$, representing the probability of a 15-year-old person dying prematurely before the age of 60, are shown in Table 3 for the period 2012-2017.
+The life expectancy at birth (e_0) as well as the adult mortality index, ${}{45}q{15}$, representing the probability of a 15-year-old person dying prematurely before the age of 60, are shown in Table 3 for the period 2012-2018.
 The trends in these indicators since 2000 are shown in Figures 13 and 14.
 It can be seen that life expectancy increased since 2005 with particularly rapid progress between 2010 and 2011.
-This is mainly due to a significant decline in the mortality of those under the age of 1 but is also due to a decline in adult mortality, probably as a result of the extensive roll-out of ARVs.
+This is mainly due to a significant decline in the mortality of those under the age of 1 but is also due to a decline in adult mortality, both probably as a result of the extensive roll-out of ARVs.
+The improvement in e_0 is only marginal between 2017 and 2018, largely because of an increase in infant mortality recorded by the NPR.

-The estimate of ${45}q{15}$ in 2015 and 2016 for males derived using the VR data is lower and those of e{60} for females after 2012 slightly higher, than estimates based on NPR data, which probably reflects deaths missing from the VR dataset, and thus it is assumed that in these cases the estimates from the NPR data are the more accurate.
+The estimate of ${45}q{15}$ in 2015 and 2016 for males derived using the VR data is lower and those of e{60} for females in 2016 slightly higher, than estimates based on NPR data, which probably reflects deaths missing (possibly due to late registration) from the VR dataset, and thus it is assumed that in these cases the estimates from the NPR data are the more accurate.
 These show a definite levelling off in trend in recent years.